 Great storytelling finds conflict on multiple levels, never confining it to a simple protagonist vs. antagonist context, and Sicario is no different.
 In fact, much of the conflict which occurs is between members attempting to operate together on the same team.
-Very little of the story actually deals directly with antagonistic forces (more so the effects of) which is apropos considering the film plays out as a mystery-thriller.
+Very little of the story actually deals directly with antagonistic forces (more so the effects of) which are apropos considering the film plays out as a mystery-thriller.

 The real conflict comes from Matt/Alejandro’s perspective that refuses to accept doing things “within bounds” as the only means of achieving the objective.
 Matt attempts to get Kate to understand when he says “you’re giving us the opportunity to shake the tree and create chaos,” noting how things are changing when he adds “This is the future, Kate!”
 As such, the by-the-book approach she evaluates everything against is problematic to what the clandestine operation is really trying to accomplish.
 Their inability to be open without exposing ulterior motives furthers that conflict and creates doubt – particularly when Matt/Alejandro use understatement as a form of denying her the truth, giving her just enough information that she continues to go along (“We’re going to the El Paso ‘area’,” for example, understating the fact they’re actually going across the border into Juarez.)